seanj06/Burgers-R-Us-P5/README.md

 ![contact-success](docs/features/contact-success-and-toast.png)

-The users log in and email are used as default info for the contact form so the user will receive a confirmation email to the email address they signed upto the site with
+The users log in and email are used as default info for the contact form so the user will receive a confirmation email to the email address they signed up to the site with

 ![contact-email](docs/features/contact-enquiry-email.png)